President & CEO

 Prior to becoming Executive Director at Santa Maria, Kelly was a Health Policy and Health Services Researcher and worked with the Provincial Ombudsman and Auditor.

-Kelly enjoys spending her free time with family.
-In addition to this, Kelly is an avid vegetable gardener and bumble bee watcher, community chorus member, and proud English as an Additional Language volunteer.
+Kelly enjoys spending her free time with friends and family.
+She is an avid vegetable gardener and bumble bee watcher, curler, community chorus member, and proud English as an Additional Language tutor.

 St. Peter’s Hospital (Melville, SK)